Bianca Montgomery: Storylines

 As a child, Bianca originally appears on a recurring basis on All My Children.
 She was born on-screen in 1988, the out-of-wedlock daughter of Erica Kane and Travis Montgomery.
 Erica and Travis later wed, but the marriage soon collapses after Travis helps stage a fake kidnapping of Bianca in order to prevent Adam Chandler from taking over his company.
 Two years later, as Bianca is recovering from Reye's syndrome, Erica and Travis remarry for their daughter's sake.
 However, by that time Erica is having a secret affair with Travis' brother Jackson, and as soon as Bianca catches them kissing, she sets her "Uncle Jack" doll on fire and ends up burning the house down.
 After that incident, Travis divorces Erica, wins full custody of Bianca, moves to Seattle, and remarries his ex-wife, Barbara.

 Although Bianca is living with her father, she visits her mother from time to time.
 In 1993, Kendall Hart arrives, Erica's first-born daughter Erica gave birth to at age 14 and gave up for adoption to the Harts, a couple from Florida, after becoming pregnant when she was raped on her 14th birthday by movie actor Richard Fields.
 A now 9- to 10-year-old Bianca becomes a target of her older half-sister's jealousy when Kendall's identity is revealed and she is reunited with Erica.
 Kendall, hurt she was given up for adoption, believes Bianca (in Kendall's view) had the life she should have always had too while Bianca is upset that she is not Erica's only daughter.
 Though she, Erica, Kendall, and her new stepfather, Dimitri, try to make their family work, Bianca and Kendall often bicker with each other, competing for Erica's attention.
 Bianca ruins Kendall's bridesmaid's dress and Kendall manipulates Bianca, ignoring her sister's cries when she later hears them from the Wildwind crypt after Bianca accidentally locks herself inside.
 In 1994, when Bianca looks for Kendall at a motel, Richard Fields finds her and attempts to molest her.
 However, Kendall stops him and saves Bianca from Fields before any assault occurs.

 In August 1994, Bianca comes to Pine Valley again following the death of Mona Kane Tyler, so overwhelmed by her loss and furious that she did not get to spend much time with her grandmother.
-Later, Bianca is kidnapped by Dr. Jonathan Kinder and held her for ransom.
+Later, Bianca is kidnapped by Dr. Jonathan Kinder and held her for ransom, during which he abuses her.
 Kinder is Erica's doctor and has her hooked on painkillers.
 In self-defense, Bianca pushes Kinder down his stairs.
 Erica thinks he is dead, and so with help from Janet Green and Skye Chandler, they bury Kinder, but he is very much alive.